 The Sentencing and Policy Advisory Commission uses data on convictions and sentences imposed to estimate the prison population.
-Prison population projections are prepared on an annual basis using a computerized simulation model.
+Prison population projections are prepared on an annual basis using a computerized simulation model (see www.ncspac.org for reports).
 The General Assembly has authorized the construction of new prisons and has changed policies as the projections have demonstrated the need.
 Information regarding jail populations is locally maintained and no statewide-automated information is available.
 The jail populations depend on local pretrial and sentencing practices.